Munster GAA CEO Simon Moroney: Counties will have to adopt uniform championship formats

 “There are other factors going on that what a cursory analysis of club championships would suggest.
 I believe you need a level of uniformity both in terms in the number of clubs involved in each championship.
 What I would favour is a quota of the number of clubs either playing football or hurling in a particular county and that would give you a greater prospect of keeping deadlines.”

-: 13 football, 16 hurling; 12 football and hurling clubs (excludes divisions); 7 football clubs, 8 hurling; 12 football and hurling, 16 football and hurling (excludes divisional qualification); 12 football and hurling.
+Senior county championship make-ups in Munster: Clare 13 football, 16 hurling; Cork 12 football and hurling clubs (excludes divisions); Kerry 7 football clubs, 8 hurling; Limerick 12 football and hurling, Tipperary 16 football and hurling (excludes divisional qualification); Waterford 12 football and hurling.